RaphaelVispo/SharedTodoApp/README.md

 ### Unhapppy Paths
-* having null nad invalid input for the login and sign up page
+* Having null and invalid input for the login and sign up page